dianakaal/coding-practice-2024/README.md

 ## This project's main features:

-Frontend is a React app
+Frontend application using React

-Backend is Express
+Server with Node.js and Express

-Persistence is with MongoDB
+Persistence of data is with MongoDB

 Authentication is done with Firebase

+Possibility to deploy to Google Cloud